Drug Evaluation Committee 2008-31 Necessity of Review of Subject Referral Request Letter by Clinical Trial Review Committee

 Letter from a clinical investigator to a physician acquaintance

-• Target disease
+- Target disease

-• A brief description of the selection criteria for the clinical trial
+- A brief description of the selection criteria for the clinical trial

-However, whether or not the provision of information to parties other than the site of the clinical trial constitutes subject recruitment depends on the content of the information provided and how it is used at the site of provision.
-Therefore, it is recommended that the necessity of review by a clinical trial review committee be determined, taking into consideration whether detailed information about the clinical trial will be explained to patients at the site and whether any remuneration will be paid to the medical institution (physician) referring the subject.
+However, whether or not the provision of information to parties other than the Investigator Site constitutes subject recruitment depends on the content of the information provided and how it is used by the party to which the information is provided.
+Therefore, we recommend that you determine the necessity of the review by a clinical trial review committee for the procedure in question, taking into consideration whether the details of the trial will be explained to patients at the site and whether any remuneration will be paid to the medical institution (physician) who refers the subject.

 In addition, the clinical trial agreement and/or protocol usually includes a cautionary statement to the effect that "information may not be disclosed to a third party without the prior consent of the sponsor," and the investigator is obligated to maintain confidentiality.
 Therefore, we believe that prior agreement with the sponsor is necessary for "sending a letter (disclosing information) to an acquaintance physician" from this perspective.